 Effective with the June 30, 2008, valuation, a transfer of assets is performed on June 30th for all split service members (those members with service in more than one membership group) whose membership group changed since the prior valuation.
 In addition, IPERS also transfers assets for certain split service members who have not changed groups since the last valuation.
 As a result, all assets and liabilities for each member reside in their current membership group.
 When members move between membership groups, an asset transfer for valuation purposes is made based on the funded ratio of their former group prior to the transfer.
 The asset transfer calculation is determined by multiplying the actuarial liability of the members transferring by the funded ratio of their former group just prior to the transfer.
-The asset values after the transfers and the liabilities for the members reside in their current membership group just prior to the transfer.
+The asset values after the transfers and the liabilities for the members reside in their current membership group and are used to prepare the final valuation results.